Stanford Keglar

-Stanford Sherock Keglar (born July 4, 1985) is a former American football linebacker who played in the National Football League (NFL).
-He was drafted by the Tennessee Titans in the fourth round of the 2008 NFL Draft.
-He played college football at Purdue.
+Stanford Sherock Keglar (born July 4, 1985) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He was selected by the Tennessee Titans in the fourth round of the 2008 NFL draft.
+He played college football for the Purdue Boilermakers.

-Early years
+Early life

-Stanford Sherock Keglar was born on July 4, 1985 in Indianapolis, Indiana.
+Stanford Sherock Keglar was born on July 4, 1985, in Indianapolis, Indiana.
 Playing at Pike High School in Indianapolis, Indiana, he was coached by former Purdue defensive back Ken Coudret.
 As a junior, he had 72 tackles, four sacks, four fumble recoveries and one interception.
 During his senior season, Keglar totaled 83 tackles, five sacks, two forced fumbles, two fumble recoveries and one interception.
 After the season, he was named honorable mention All-State, First-team All County and First-team All-Conference.
 He was ranked as the eighth best college football prospect in Indiana and the 26th best linebacker by Rivals.com.
 During his high school years he also participated in track & field as well as swimming and was sectional winner in the 50 freestyle.

 College career

 2003

-Keglar played in only one game as a freshman at Purdue before suffering a high ankle sprain and missing the rest of the season.
+Keglar played in only one game as a freshman at Purdue University before suffering a high ankle sprain and missing the rest of the season.

 2004

-During his sophomore year, he started all 12 games.
-Keglar recorded 61 tackles, three pass breakups, and one forced fumble.
+During his sophomore year, he started all 12 games for the Boilermakers.
+He recorded 61 tackles, three pass breakups, and one forced fumble.
 Against Notre Dame he had a career high seven tackles.